 What do you need for a snack on the way

-• In it we transport our bread and our vegetables cut in one Lunch box or one Screw jar * for creams and fruit salads.
+- In it we transport our bread and our vegetables cut in one Lunch box or a screw-top jar for creams and fruit salads.

-• Very handy is also one Stainless steel beverage bottle *, We fill these with water on the way.
-This is helpful especially for longer excursions and rides.
-With a little mint or a slice of lemon that keeps you fresh in the heat.
+- A stainless steel drinks bottle is also very practical.
+We fill it up with water as we go.
+This is particularly helpful on longer trips and journeys.
+With a little mint or a slice of lemon, it keeps you fresh even in the hottest heat.

 Language jungle for connoisseurs - what is the name of the snack between you?